gschmutz/bigdata-spark-workshop/07a-spark-iceberg/README.md

 - Workshop 3 ([Getting Started using Spark RDD and DataFrames](../03-spark-getting-started)) completed
 - Airport data uploaded to MinIO (instructions provided if needed)

-## Prepare the data, if no longer available
+## Upload the data, if no longer available

 The data needed here has been uploaded in workshop 2 - [Working with RustFS Object Storage](01b-rustfs-object-storage).
 You can skip this section, if you still have the data available in Object Storage.
 We show both `s3cmd` and the `mc` version of the commands: